protect-ukraine-now/pun/src/content/notes/SankeyMilitary-en.md

 - **Foreign Military Financing (FMF)**:  This program offers grants or loans to eligible countries, including Ukraine, to purchase US defense articles and services.
 Ukraine uses FMF funds to buy specific equipment and training through government-to-government agreements.
 While offering flexibility in purchases, FMF requires negotiation and approval processes, leading to longer timelines compared to PDA

-- According to our estimates, Ukraine has received approximately $4.2 billion worth of equipment procured through the USAI program

 - Adjusted for accounting errors for $8.2B